Challenge posts will always have spoilers.

 barking _ dogs.
 I

-my frequency radiance. chokehold
+my frequency radiance. chokeholdto angrier science. o

-gigantic jesters want. aneurysm
+gigantic jesters want. aneurysm_ mark cypher. sergeants

 _ grating a